mujahidriazpk/ShopADoc/wp-content/plugins/wp-persistent-login/readme.txt

 ##### Premium Active Login Features
 * Control which roles have active login limits applied
-* Select aexactly how many active logins users are allowed
+* Select exactly how many active logins users are allowed
-* Auto-logout old logins when the limit is reached, or let the user decide
+* When the limit is reached: Auto-logout oldest login, let the user decide which session to end, or block the login.

 == Installation ==